RefineDevelopment/Array/README.md

 # Array

-A fork of Praxi Standalone and wPrac (Fork of Praxi)
+A fork of Praxi Standalone and very little wPrac (Fork of Praxi)

 ## Terms of Use